gidger/gidge.dev/_posts/nhl-scoreboard/2025-11-28-nhl-scoreboard.md

 Over the last month, I've refactored the entire solution, added new functionality, and laid the foundation to expand it to additional sports.

-Anyhow, here's some of the new features:
+Here's some of the new features:
 - Installation has moved to Docker, greatly simplifying the install and setup process.
 - You'll now have the ability to set a favourite team and see that team's next game.
 - You can view standings for any combination of wildcard, division, conference, or overall.